stacks-network/docs/src/pages/smart-contracts/hello-world-tutorial.md

 Here, we will run the code from `hello-world` right in the browser and create blockchain transactions right in the browser.

-You will be asked to sign in with or sign up for a Blockstack ID.
+You will be asked to sign in with or sign up for a Stacks ID.
 Your new ID will include a new Stacks address, which is essentially a wallet that holds funds like STX tokens.
 STX tokens are consumed as fees to register digital assets on the network and to publish/execute smart contracts, among other functions on the network.

 All of the following operations will happen on the Testnet.
 A Testnet is an alternative Stacks 2.0 blockchain, to be used for testing.
 Testnet STX tokens are separate and distinct from actual STX tokens, and are never supposed to have any value.